-- Talking about wanting to die

-- Suicide threats/previous attempts

-- Acquiring the means to commit suicide (rope, gun, pills, etc.)

-- Giving away personal items

-- Putting affairs in order (personal notes, goodbye letters, wills)
+- Talking about wanting to die: "I don't think I can do this anymore, I don't want to be here anymore, things would be better if I were not here." - Writings/Drawings of a suicidal nature (text messages, social media posts, etc.) - Having a plan for suicide - Having access to the plan/acquiring the means to commit suicide (rope, gun, pills, etc.) - Rehearsal of the plan - Suicidal statements/previous attempts - Giving away personal items - Putting affairs in order (personal notes, goodbye letters, wills)

 - Talking about feeling hopeless or having no purpose

-- Talking about feeling trapped or in pain
+- Talking about feeling trapped, in pain, or empty

 - Talking about being a burden to others

+- A sudden change in mood: a lift in spirits after extreme depression

 - Substance abuse of any kind

-- Acting anxious, agitated or reckless
+- Acting anxious, agitated, or reckless

 - Sleeping too little or too much

 - Withdrawing or feeling isolated

 - Showing rage or talking about seeking revenge

 - Displaying extreme mood swings

-- A sudden lift in spirits after extreme depression